adamboerema/polymertutorial/README.md

         <img src="https://rest.gifn.it/asset/{{event}}/{{item.slug}}.thumb.gif" />
     </template>

 However, this is currently not possible and is probably one of the biggest downfalls of the template builder in Polymer 1.0.
-String concatenation and whitespace with variables is currently not supported in Polymer.
+String concatenation and whitespace with view variables is currently not supported in Polymer.
 Each element must take up the entire space of a view's element or the entire space of a string in an attribute.

 For example, this will work